iqtree/iqtree.github.io/doc/AliSim.md

 AliSim can also simulate insertions and deletions, for example:

-    iqtree2 --alisim alignment_indel -m JC -t tree.nwk --indel 0.1,0.05
+    iqtree2 --alisim alignment_indel -m JC -t tree.nwk --indel 0.03,0.1

 `--indel` option specifies the insertion and deletion rates (separated by a comma) relative to the substitution rates.
-Here, it means that, on average, we have 10 insertion and 5 deletion events per every 100 substitution events.
+Here, it means that, on average, we have 3 insertion and 10 deletion events per every 100 substitution events.
 Apart from the normal output file `alignment_indel.phy`, AliSim also exports an additional file `alignment_indel_withoutgaps.fa` containing sequences without gaps.
 If not needing the additional output file, one could disable that feature by `--no-export-sequence-wo-gaps`.
-By default, AliSim assumes that the size of indels follows a geometric distribution with a mean of 2 and a variance of ±2.
+By default, AliSim assumes that the size of indels follows a Zipfian distribution (as defined in [INDELible](https://doi.org/10.1093/molbev/msp098)) with an empirical exponent of 1.7 and a maximum indel sizes of 100 .
 If wanting to change this distribution, one can use `--indel-size` option:

     iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size GEO{5},GEO{4}

 It means that the insertion size follows a Geometric distribution with mean of 5 and variance of 20, whereas deletion size also follows the Geometric distribution but with mean of 4 and variance of 12. *Note that the variance is computed from mean*.
 Apart from this distribution, AliSim also supports [Negative Binomial distribution, Zipfian distribution, and Lavalette distribution](https://doi.org/10.1093/molbev/msp098) as following examples:

-    iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size NB{5/20},POW{1.5}
+    iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size NB{5/20},POW{1.5/10}

-To specify a Negative Binomial distribution (with mean of 5 and variance of 20) and a Zipfian distribution (with parameter `a` of 1.5) for the insertion size, and deletion size, respectively.
+To specify a Negative Binomial distribution (with mean of 5 and variance of 20) and a Zipfian distribution (with exponent `a` of 1.5 and `max` of 10) for the insertion size, and deletion size, respectively.
 Or to specify Lavalette distribution (with parameter `a` of 1.5 and `max` of 10) for both insertion and deletion size, users could use:

     iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size LAV{1.5/10},LAV{1.5/10}